-This past weekend, P and I celebrated Friendsgiving.
+This past weekend, Mr. Actually and I celebrated Friendsgiving.
 It’s a little tradition we started because I can’t really cope with not celebrating Thanksgiving, aka, the best holiday ever (aside from Christmas).
 I know what you’re thinking… Thanksgiving is an American holiday, we don’t celebrate it in the UK!
 For me, Thanksgiving is kind of the start of the holiday season; though when I was little, it felt a lot more like an excuse to have a few extra days off school and also to eat a ridiculous amount of food.
 As I get older (and now that I’m living in another country), I find it’s much more about appreciating the good things in life, and to have a day where it’s just about good vibes.
 Plus, my dad always told me that the greatest way to show someone you love them is to cook them a meal.
 In that spirit, I thought I’d share a few things that I’m thankful for this holiday season.

 I’ve got to say, don’t ever take your friends for granted.
 When I first moved to the UK, I didn’t have very many friends.
 I knew a lot of P’s friends, but as an unemployed person in the middle of a huge transition, our schedules didn’t really match up.
 I had no real way of meeting people organically either, like through a job.
 Needless to say, I was very lonely.
 These days, I really feel like I’ve built a solid group of friends, and I’m so thankful for them.
 Most of my friends, I’ve met through blogging, which is pretty cool too.
 Blogging is constantly introducing me to so many people, and I’ve clicked and spent time with a lot of people over the last year or two.
 I’ve also now been much more open about pursuing friendships, and if I meet someone I feel like I vibe with, I actively try to cultivate that, because friendship is an important thing!